-Three magic words appear in every job description: “excellent communication skills.”
+Three magic words appear in nearly every job description: “excellent communication skills.”

 How can we continuously improve our communication, collaboration and consulting skills?
-Conventional training may have some effect, but ongoing development of these capabilities requires a conscious strategy for learning by design.
+Conventional training may have some effect, but human skills are best learned from experience by design.

 What is social learning?

-Active learning is a group coaching method that draws learning principles from real life situations.
-It helps people learn how to learn in the moment as an essential business skill.
+Social learning is a peer-to-peer development method that draws in-depth insight from real life situations.
+It helps people learn how to learn in the moment as an essential life skill.
 Rather than “push teaching” it is a question-based “pull learning” approach that nurtures a learning culture of continuous improvement.

 How does social learning work?